DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 You’ll be able to apply for your visa if:

 * you have a confirmed offer for a salaried training place
-* your training provider has confirmed you'll be employed by a school which is a licensed skilled worker sponsor
+* you have a 'certificate of sponsorship' from the school which is paying you, confirming they will sponsor you
 * [you meet certain standards in speaking, reading, writing and understanding English](https://www.gov.uk/skilled-worker-visa/knowledge-of-english)
 * your salary meets the requirement for a skilled worker visa